How a Door Split Deal With a Promoter Works

 Benefits of a Door Split

 If you have a bad night with low turnout, the venue is less likely to be annoyed than if they had paid you a hefty performance fee.
 This increases the likelihood that you could appear there again.
-You also can champion your own success; if you do significant promotion and advertising on your own, you can increase your potential profits.
+You also can champion your success; if you do significant promotion and advertising on your own, you can increase your potential profits.

 If you're fairly new and are trying to make a name for yourself, door splits can be a valuable way to build your reputation.
 If you're willing to do these kinds of arrangements, you are more likely to score gigs early on, since there's less risk for the venue.
 That means you can do more shows and get exposure to new fans.
-Even if the turnout is not great, you get your name out in front of more people and could even get press exposure for your band.
+Even if the turnout is not high, you get your name out in front of more people and could even get press exposure for your band.